Gemma’s 98.80 ATAR Hacks: Tips for HSC English Students

 Me, myself and I

-I feel like my entire life has been a juggle of academics and performing arts, and I was lucky enough to attend a school at which I was able to receive a strong academic schooling and balance it with a high level of performing arts training.
+I feel like my entire life has been a juggle of academics and performing arts, and I was lucky enough to attend a school where I got a strong academic schooling balanced with performing arts training.

 My process for studying Year 12

-The main point when studying any subject is to study effectively.
-It is much healthier and easier on the brain to study in short bursts with a high level of concentration, than to study for long hours with half your mind on parametric equations and the other half on whether Justin Bieber and Selena Gomez are back together.
+The key to studying any subject is to study effectively.
+It is much easier on the brain to study in short bursts with a high level of concentration than to study for long hours with half your mind on parametric equations and the other half on whether Justin Bieber and Selena Gomez are back together.

 The only way I maximised my marks and climbed up the ranks was by spending time working on English (as much as I dreaded it).